stephen1cowley/doubt-injection/README.md

 - Need *some* sort of literature review on CoT?
 Would be nice on background motivating that sort of stuff.
 - Also *some* mini lit review on effect of temperature across different tasks!
 - From river problem, do simple string analysis to find mentions of substrings.
 Make use of all these responses to analyse!
+- THink about what I've done this term.
+What will create a high-quality, coherent, backed, reasoned, thoughtful, results-driven project?
+(Final Project report).

 ## DONE
 - Cleaner that removes all machine files etc to a different folder, including chmod +x